-A student who feels their freedom of expression was unconstitutionally limited and/or limited on the basis of discrimination may file a complaint with Charter School through following the Charter School's General Complaint Policies and Procedures.
+A student who feels their freedom of expression was unconstitutionally limited may file a complaint in accordance with the Charter School's General Complaint Policies and Procedures.

 Staff/Student Interaction Policy

 Bright Star Schools ("Bright Star" or "Charter School") recognizes its responsibility to make and enforce all rules and regulations governing student and employee behavior to bring about the safest and most learning-conducive environment possible.